gtmylab/xwireguard/README.md

-Wireguard Installer and Admin Panel to manage peers and client
+Wireguard Installer and Admin Panel to manage peers and client.
+The admin panel is a WGDashboard from donaldzou

 Install only in Ubuntu 20.10